 Old Venetian Harbour

-The Old Venetian Harbor area of Chania Old Town is symbolic of Chania and the hub of the city.
+The Old Venetian Harbor area of Old Town Chania region Crete is symbolic of Chania and the hub of the city.
 Today it is full of cute cafes, amazing bakeries, restaurants serving a variety of offerings including sophisticated Cretan cuisine, and plenty of traditional Greek tavernas to relax in and watch the sunset.

-The construction of the harbour by the Venetians began in 1320.
+The construction of the Chania old harbour by the Venetians began in 1320.
 The harbour was home to the Venetian fleet, in addition to being one of the most valuable economic centres of the Eastern Mediterranean Sea.
-The west side was mainly used to unload imported goods stored in the various warehouses along the harbour side, and the east side of the harbour was designed for boat building and repairs – the Venetian Shipyards and The Grand Arsenal.
+The west side was mainly used to unload imported goods stored in the various warehouses along the harbour side, and the east side of the Chania harbor was designed for boat building and repairs – the Venetian Shipyards and The Grand Arsenal.

 In order to protect the city against attacks by pirates, the Venetians built the Firkas Fortress at the entrance of the harbour.
 Unfortunately, this was not enough to stop Barbarossa, the famous pirate of Turkish origin, from plundering the city in 1537.